AbuEnayetSiddique/WEB452_23W_ASP.NET_Assignment01_MvcSpoon/README.txt

 Program purpose : Create an MVC ASP.NET application using .NET core 3.1 Date created : 2023-02-16 1246EST

+# My product is Spoon
+Company Name: The Silver Spoon

 # Created the project
 Cheked the project and it worked perfectly.
 Created new Github Repository and push the project.